Financial-Times/origami-build-service/README.md

 First, change the hostname in your request to `origami-buildservice-eu.herokuapp.com`.
 If your updated component appears now, then the reason it wasn't appearing before is because Akamai has cached the bundle.
 You'll need to wait for a while, or clear the Akamai cache for your URL.

-If your component still doesn't appear, it means that an older version has been cached on the local file system in Heroku.
+If your component still doesn't appear, it means that we've cached an older version on the local file system in Heroku.
 You can clear this by restarting the Heroku dynos:

 ```sh
 heroku restart --app origami-buildservice-eu